 Step 4.
 Recover lost/deleted data

-Once you have found the desired files, preview the files and then click "Recover" to begin the recovery of your deleted/lost Mac files.
+Once you have located the desired files, preview them and then click "Recover" to initiate the recovery of your deleted or lost Mac files.

-Additionally, if your Mac can't boot or start up correctly with some error in the Macintosh HD, how to restore data from the Mac that won't boot up should be your primary concern.
-So, you can create a bootable installer on a USB drive to boot your unresponsive Mac and perform data recovery with Deep Data Recovery Bootable Media, which is an effective and secure way to recover crucial files from a Mac that can't start up.
+If your Mac won't boot up due to an error on the Macintosh HD, you can create a bootable installer on a USB drive to boot your Mac and recover data using Deep Data Recovery Bootable Media, which is a secure and effective way to retrieve crucial files.

 The Macintosh HD may occasionally be greyed out in Disk Utility because it cannot be mounted automatically.
-You could attempt manually mounting the drive in this situation.
+This can be resolved by manually mounting the drive.

-If Macintosh HD cannot be mounted, the startup volume must be corrupt in some way that needs to be fixed.
-Check here to learn how to fix a corrupted hard drive on Mac.
+If Macintosh HD can't be mounted, the startup volume is likely corrupted and needs to be fixed.
+To resolve this issue, you can refer to the article on how to fix a corrupted hard drive on Mac.

-Back up your crucial data to the hard drive as soon as you notice the Macintosh HD not mounted error.
-If you don't, data recovery software will help you recover your data.
+If you encounter the Macintosh HD not mounted error, it's essential to back up your crucial data to the hard drive as soon as possible.
+If you don't, data recovery software can help you recover your data.

 If you lose your data when resolving the Macintosh HD, you can recover it using the Deep Data Recovery for Mac.